jAniceto/mtg-django/readme.md

 # MTG Django

-A Django server and frontend with several.
+A Django server and frontend with several tolls for Magic the Gathering.

-## Main tech
+## Main tech used

 - Django 5
 - Bootstrap 5